tbtommyb/wedding/content/venue/index.md

 There will be some parking spaces available about 15-20 minutes' walk from the chapel at St Catherine's College on Manor Road (OX1 3UJ).

+The traffic in Oxford on a Friday afternoon can be very heavy so we recommend allowing an extra 20 minutes for your journey time.

 ## Wedding breakfast and reception

 The wedding breakfast and reception will be at: